Xylopyrographer/STAC/Documentation/Developer/STAC Communications.md

 `GET /tally/{CHAN_BANK}{BANK_NUM}/status\r\n\r\n`

 where:

 `CHAN_BANK` is either `hdmi_` or `sdi_`

 `BANK_NUM` is an ASCII integer from `1` to `8` representing the HDMI or SDI input of the V-160HD.

+The braces are not part of the `GET` request.

+For example, a request for the tally status of SDI channel 4 would be:

+`GET /tally/sdi_4/status\r\n\r\n`

 This is sent with the Basic Authentication and other headers as required.